Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Experiments

 Specifically, the following two scenarios are studied in the form of experiments in this paper:

-\textbf{Experiment 1:} We study the case where during train and test time, data follows similar a missing rate.
+\textbf{Experiment 1:} We study the case where during train and test time, data follows a similar missing rate.
 Essentially the distribution of missingness is also the same for these cases.

 \textbf{Experiment 2:} In real-world situations it is very unlikely that the data will follow the same missing rate during train and test time.
-Therefore, we also compare the two models for different train and test time missing rates.
-Since there may be many combinations of missing rates for train and test time, we only study the extreme cases: only test-time missingness (train on ground-truth), and only train-time missingness (test on ground-truth).
+Therefore, we study 3 cases: a) only test-time missingness, which shows how robust the learned models are in deployment. b) only train-time missingness, which shows if models can effectively learn the underlying true distribution even when given incomplete data during training, and b) train and test time both missing but with different rates, which shows combinations of properties of (a) and (b).